KDE/digikam-doc/main_window/people_view.rst

     - **Skip Images Already Scanned**: choose this option if you haven't scanned yet or if the last scan yielded good results but you would like to scan new images.

     - **Scan Again And Merge Results**: choose this option if the results of the previous scan weren't accurate.
-This would rescan all images again, and is time consuming.
+This would re-scan all images again, and is time consuming.

     - **Clear Unconfirmed Results And Rescan**: remove all faces registered in database with no name and process again an analysis.